DrLex0/quake-frogbots/waypoint/README.md

 …

 Converting embedded waypoints back to QuakeC code format is simple: load the map in the waypoint tool, and dump the code with `F1` as usual.

-### Remarks

-Mind that when loading a map with existing waypoints in the waypoint tool, there is _no guarantee_ that all markers will have the same numbers as in the waypoint code, i.e., as last time you edited the waypoints.
-I expect it to be more stable in this new version than the old, but still I cannot guarantee anything.

 ## Advanced